 as seemed [subjective judgment] best to them,

 Human fathers make mistakes in the discipline of their children.
 Their judgment is not always sound.
 They often make subjective judgments about their children that do not conform to facts.
 They may do it in the wrong manner or for the wrong purpose.
 Often their attitude is wrong.
-However, they did it by what they deem best to them.
+However, they do it by what they deem best to them.

 but He for our profit [advantage],